dwrobel/flatcam/README.md

 =================================================

+16.04.2019

+- added ability to use ENTER key to finish tool adding in Editors, NCC Tool, Paint Tool and SolderPaste Tool.

 15.04.2019

 - working on a new tool to process automatically PcbWizard Excellon files which are generated in 2 files